btholt/complete-intro-to-react-v4/lessons/react-state-and-lifecycles.md

 Back to React!
 Let's make our app be able to read live data about animals to adopt!
 This data is courteous of [Petfinder.com][petfinder], a wonderful service that provides a free API for adopting animals.
 Unfortunately, this service is USA-based, so please use USA locations only or else it won't return any results.

+#### April 2nd, 2019: This course now uses an internal mock of the Petfinder API.

+You no longer need to register for an API key from Petfinder to use the Petfinder Client.
+The library will return mock data instead of live data.

-Please register [here][api] for an API key from Petfinder.
-Create a file in the root of your project (same directory as package.json) that is called `.env`.
+If you'd like to see how Parcel can ingest API keys still, create a file in the root of your project (same directory as package.json) that is called `.env`.
 Put this in there:

 ```
 API_KEY=<Your API key>